 “Many people are afflicted with bruxism, or teeth grinding.
 Some people may do this consciously during the day, but it is a larger problem at night while you are asleep.
 Grinding your teeth can damage enamel, wear down teeth, cause jaw pain, or irritate your gums.
 The noise from teeth grinding can also disturb your spouse’s sleep if loud enough.

 If you grind your teeth you should consider a night guard.
 The night guard, which is very similar to a mouth guard worn by athletes, provides a barrier between your top and bottom teeth while you sleep.
 All night guards are custom fitted for comfort and to allow for proper breathing.
 Your dentist will take an impression of your teeth and have the night guard created by a dental lab.
 Night guards are very durable and can be used for up to 10 years.

 There are also some things that you can do to try to stop teeth grinding.
-You can train your jaw to be free and easy rather than clenched; Botox can be used for this. crowded, spaced, and missing teeth can cause your bite to shift.
-A “bad” bite is the most common cause of tooth grinding.
+Botox can be used to train your jaw muscles to be free and easy rather than clenched.
+Crowded, spaced, and missing teeth can cause your bite to shift.
+A “bad” bite is the most common cause of tooth grinding and can be corrected with braces or Invisalign.
 You should also avoid alcoholic drinks and drinks with caffeine, as these can increase the likelihood you will grind your teeth.
-If you suspect you might be grinding your teeth at night set up an appointment with Dr. Philipp today. “
+If you suspect you might be grinding your teeth at night set up an appointment with Dr. Philipp today.